arplaboratory/GaPT/README.md

 the installation will be automated, now the file requirements.txt is just a freeze of the original virtual environment.
 - Upcoming updates: Installation procedure for desktop x86 devices and Nvidia ARM64 architecture devices.
 ## Installation
-By using anaconda3, it is possible to create different and isolates (like sand boxes) python environments.
+The following installation procedure uses Anaconda3, that allow to create different and isolated python environments.
-During the creation phase it is also pissible to select the version of the interpreter.
-For this project we'll create Python 3.8 v-env called *'GPKF'* by using a .yaml config file:
+If you don't have it, please see the installation guide: https://www.anaconda.com/products/distribution .

 ### Create the environment
 Go into the Installation folder and run the following command to create an empty environment